SlimeVR/SlimeVR-Docs-Site/src/tools/MacOS Installation.md

 ## Allow trackers to connect to your Mac

-Go to System Settings - > Privacy and Security -> Scroll to the bottom -> Security -> Allow accessories to connect: Change this to Automatically When Unlocked.
+Go to System Settings - > Privacy and Security -> Scroll to the bottom -> Security -> Allow accessories to connect: Change this to "Automatically When Unlocked".

 ![mac2](../assets/img/mac%202.png)